aloiscochard/sindi/sindi-docs/src/basic.rst

  * `IoC and the DI pattern <http://martinfowler.com/articles/injection.html>`_

-If you already know an other IoC/DI framework, you should keep in mind that Sindi take a different approach than other traditional frameworks.
+If you already know an other IoC/DI framework, you should keep in mind that Sindi take a different approach than others traditionals frameworks.

 In this regards please take a look at the wiki page "`How does Sindi compare with X? <http://github.com/aloiscochard/sindi/wiki/Comparison>`_"